 When will I know about my admissions decision?

-All applicants will know the admissions decision no later than March 1st.
-Applicants invited for interviews will hear from us about making travel arrangements and will know the admissions decisions within the few weeks after interviews.
+All applicants will receive their decisions no later than March 30th.
+Applicants invited for interviews will hear from us about making travel arrangements by late December.
+Interviewees will be informed of the admissions decision no later than March 1st.

 How will I pay for my graduate education if admitted?

-All of our students receive a stipend (currently $28,500 per year), tuition and health insurance while in good standing with the Neuroscience Graduate Program.
+All of our US citizen and Permanent Resident students receive a stipend (currently $31,632 per year), tuition and health insurance while in good standing with the Neuroscience Graduate Program.
 This funding comes from a variety of sources depending on your year of study, eligibility for training grants and faculty mentor.
+International students receive the same package of support when admitted through PIBS.

 Will I have to teach as part of my training?